 - 1. What is the value of this enormous effort we expend on contingency planning? - 2.
 What do the CPG, JSCP, and GFMIG provide planners? - 3.
 Joint Planning is designed to "preserve the best characteristics of present-day contingency planning and crisis planning with a common process."
 How does it meet this challenge? - 4.
-What is a Combatant Command Campaign Plan (CCP) and what purpose does it serve?
+What is a Combatant Command Campaign Plan (CCP) and what purpose does it serve? - 5.
+Considering the structure of military planning, do you agree with Milan Vego's concerns of the bureaucratization of the decision-making process?
+What can be done about it?

-F. Required Reading (Approx. 53 pages):
+F. Required Reading (Approx. 58 pages):

 U.S. Office of the Chairman of the Joint Chiefs of Staff.
 Joint Planning.
 Joint Publication (JP) 5-0.
-Washington, DC: CJCS, 1 December 2020.
-Read: Chapters I and II and Appendix D on Global Force Management.
+Washington, DC: CJCS, 1 December 2020 Incorporating Change 1 01 July 2024.
+Scan through Chapters 1, 2, and Appendix D; read JSPS section II-5 to II-9 and Figure II-1.
+Note JMO course concepts.
 (JP 5-0) (Government)